 When Superman destroyed all the nuclear weapons in Superman IV (see the opposite argument), he wasn’t removing humanity’s dubious right to make its own mistakes.
 He was helping us be the best we can be, rather than defending our worst.
 The Nuclear Disarmament treaties are the best of humans, but which our corrupt politics is too broken to implement.
 That is, the international community had already decided nukes should go, they just couldn’t make it happen.
 When Superman decided he was in error he became less than a hero, he became a colluder with all the powerful regimes who use their position to tyrannize the weak.

-Was Iron Man being a villain in the first movie when he intervened in an international conflict to save the inhabitants of a village?
+Was Iron Man being a villain in his first movie outing when he intervened in an international conflict to save the inhabitants of a village?
 Of course not.
 We expect superheroes to intervene.
-And so, if I woke up with super powers, I’d really really REALLY intervene.
+And so, if I woke up with superpowers, I’d really really REALLY intervene.
 And I think it would make me a supervillain in the end.

 So if the question is whether I would use super powers to intervene on a global scale and remake the world into something better rather than nab bag snatchers there can only be one answer: get the fuck out of my way.

 Let’s consider how this might work.
 One day you wake up with the powers of Superman.
 We’ll use Superman because when people talk superheroes he is clearly the paradigm.
 If you wake up with the powers of Aquaman, fine, be a minor superhero, what are you going to do really?

 But you wake up with near absolute invulnerability, super-strength, super-speed, the ability to fly, laser beam eyes, x-ray vision, super strong breath and the ability to effectively disguise yourself by putting on a pair of eyeglasses.
 You are, in almost every way, superior in abilities to everyone else on the planet.